How I Quit Smoking and You Can Too

 The downside is that you are no longer included in the circle of people who go smoking together.
 This may lead to less communication with colleagues and less office gossip.
 I suggest that you substitute that with calling friends and loved ones during your breaks.

 Give people money and tell them that they don’t have to pay you back if you start smoking again.
-Make bets that you stay quit with people who will make you pay.
+Make bets that you stay off the smokes with people who will make you pay.

 Quit with a friend.
 I had a friend who quit a week before me, and it was really helpful.
 We discussed what we felt and support each other during the tougher times like parties with a lot of alcohol consumption.